Unit of Competency name

 The training pathway assumes the candidates gain their knowledge and skills on the basis of 10% (from formal training), 20% (from mentors) and 70% from on-the-job involvement.

 Recognition of Prior Learning (RPL) pathway is available to people who have previous training under the Training and Information Program (TIP) and who have been practising at level 1.
 What is RPL?

 Applicants for this Unit of Competency must have

 a Unique Student Identifier (USI).
 This can be obtained by clicking here

 been selected and sponsored by a valid ex-service organisation using the selection guidelines.

 a desire to acquire and continually improve their skills over time.

-All level Level 1 units must be completed in order to complete the course.
-There are also a number of pre-requisite units to be undertaken prior to attending the Level 1 consolidation unit which is an attendance unit.
+All level Level 1 learning components must be completed in order to complete the Unit of Competency.
+There are also a number of pre-requisite components to be undertaken prior to attending the Level 1 consolidation unit which is an attendance unit.

 Trainees will be required to keep a logbook of on-the-job experience which will be used as part of the evidence for inferring competence.

 Mentors and assessors will report on a candidate`s progress through a portal on the ATDP website.